 Everything she does now are things on the ‘inside’.
 She rediscovered cooking and baking and art, writing and crafts.
 She got back to exercising – but only when and if she chooses to.
 More and more, she does things just cuz she can.

-Frequently ordering books on Amazon she reads often, like she did as a kid and teen.
+Frequently ordering books she reads often, like she did as a kid and teen.
 She spends time painting and crocheting, too.
 She watches Drew Carey and Wayne Brady on their game shows.
 Cuz the silly lightheartedness makes her smile.
 She zooms with friends sometimes.
 And her kids, too.
 She spends time just sitting on the balcony, watching squirrels and birds and trees and clouds.
 Just cuz she can.

 She used to think she had to be ‘on’ all the time.
 Out there, living her life among people.
 Involved and interacting and socializing and living busy and stressed.
 That’s normal, isn’t it?
 That’s what we’re supposed to do, right?
 No, she thinks now.
 No, not at all.
 Thinking about all this, she’s realized her life’s on the inside.
 And it’s not so bad in there.
 She likes it.
 A lot.